sgodbillon/reactivemongo-demo-app/README.md

 #### Note about GridFS

-In order to make GridFS properly, you need to add an index on the chunks collection :
+In order to make GridFS work properly, you need to add an index on the chunks collection :

 ```javascript
 // in the MongoDB console, on the 'attachments' GridFS store